apache/fury/docs/specification/xlang_serialization_spec.md

 - For multi-dimensional primitive array type with same size on each dim, it will be written as `Type.TENSOR`.
 - For other array type, it will be written as `Type.LIST`, then write element type recursively.
 - For map type, it will be written as `Type.MAP`, then write key and value type recursively.
-- For other types supported by fury directly, it will be fury type id for that type.
+- For other types supported by fory directly, it will be fory type id for that type.
 - For other types not determined at compile time, write `Type.UNKNOWN` instead.
 For such types, actual type will be written when serializing such field values.